callumhackett/obsidian_polka_theme/README.md

 Font taste is personal.
 Polka selects nice default fonts for Mac and PC but your main font settings (under `Appearance > Font`) will override these.

-The font in the preview images here is Franklin Gothic, which is distributed with Windows.
-If you want a good, free alternative, try [Rubik](https://fonts.google.com/specimen/Rubik).[^1]
+The body font in the preview images here is Franklin Gothic, which is distributed with Windows.
+If you want a good, free alternative, try [Rubik](https://fonts.google.com/specimen/Rubik).

+The code font in the sub-theme previews is [iA Writer Mono](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Mono), a derivative of [IBM Plex Mono](https://github.com/IBM/plex) with small character adjustments.

 ### Additional Options